Indian Island (Bay of Fundy): History

+Around 1817, Mr. Townsend arrived from Saint John and opened a shipbuilding business, before moving to Chamcook to establish a shipyard.
 The island hit its peak population of approximately 100 residents in the 1820s, as a trading centre that rivaled St. Andrews.

 In 1825, an auxiliary "Indian Island and Deer Island Bible Society" was formed, with Chaffey Jr. and shipbuilder William Babcock as founding members.